 First it was 17, then nine, and finally six.
 That’s the number of providers we started with, then considered, and last the number that finally made the cut onto our list of the best email marketing services.
 We put in work.
-MailerLite proves to be best for most of you.
-Even as the cheapest on the list, it performed the best in our testing—they scored only half a point less than a perfect score overall.
+Constant Contact proves to be best for most of you.
+Even as one the most affordable on the list, it performed best in our testing—they were within a point of a perfect score overall.

 The Best Email Marketing Service for Most

 Take care of email marketing with one of the most recognizable names in the category, Constant Contact.
 Start building a list and lean on the platform's solid reporting and analytics to get your campaigns to the next level.

 Constant Contact stands out in a crowded field.
 Their email platform makes it easy to visualize every step of your campaign, automating many time-consuming tasks.

 Their tracking and analysis tools let you test your emails, so you can clearly see the difference in engagement.
 And geographic reports show you how well your list responds to what you’re sending based on their location.
 This is only the tip of the iceberg, let’s get into further advantages you’ll enjoy below.

 The 6 Best Email Marketing Options to Consider:

 - Constant Contact – Best email marketing service for most